Registration and Check-in

 • Peter Bonanno, Search Inside Yourself Leadership Institute

 • Lynette Silva, Globoforce

-Presenting top ideas generated by the GGSC’s OpenIDEO Challenge on Gratitude in the Workplace, co-hosted with OpenIDEO
+Design-thinking workshop led by OpenIDEO to present and refine the leading ideas generated by the OpenIDEO Challenge on Gratitude in the Workplace, a partnership of OpenIDEO and the GGSC.

 Building Cultures of Gratitude & Appreciation

 • Cindy Elkins, former Vice President and Head of IT Americas at Genentech

 • Chris Murchison, Center for Positive Organizations, University of Michigan

 - Venue: Cowell Theater, Fort Mason Center for Arts & Culture, San Francisco

 - Date: November 17, 2017

 - Time: 9:00 AM - 5:00 PM with Reception to Follow